pakal/rsfile/doc/native_io_concepts.rst

-So for those interested, here is a summary of some (more or less happy) discoveries encountered, during this journey in what we may call "the I/O Hell", as well as some solutions which were chosen by RsFile.
+So for those interested, here is a summary of some (more or less happy) discoveries encountered, during this journey in what we may call "the I/O Hell", as well as some solutions which were chosen by RSFile.